 So I’ve read more than my fair share of reviews about stabilizers, Glidecams and Steadicams.
 They rely on gimbals and counterweights to produce smooth, dream-like shots.
 But they’re often expensive, and some customers complain it takes forever to balance these contraptions.

 About 15 years ago, Rene Kropf and his colleagues were experiencing the same frustration as they worked in his garage trying to design a tool that could help stabilize shaky film footage for light cameras.

 “We went down the same route of counterweights and all that,” Kropf told me.
 “And we saw that as a nightmare.
 It’s like, the sun went down and we still haven’t balanced it, so forget that.”

 Kropf, the owner of Cobra Crane, a camera gear company in California, abandoned the gimbal system altogether.
 Instead, he helped devised something called the SteadyTracker Ultralite, a crowbar-like device with two adjustable weighted ends and a balancing pad in the middle that rests on top of your hand.

-I recently bought the SteadyTracker UltraLite for about $179 on Amazon.
+I recently bought the SteadyTracker UltraLite on Amazon.
 The SteadyTracker is touted as a simpler, inexpensive option compared to other stabilizers.
 I’ve been using it for a few weeks and produced some sample shots in this video review.
 When I called Cobra Crane with a few questions about the SteadyTracker, I was surprised to get a call back from Kropf, the company’s owner.
 He offered insights and tips that aren’t in the instruction manual.